Art in NYC: Dutch Masterpieces at The Met

 Jan Steen, The Dissolute Household, ca. 1663–64.
 The Metropolitan Museum of Art, New York, The Jack and Belle Linsky Collection, 1982

-Unlike in other countries were artists depended on large commissions from the court and church, Dutch artists relied on the buying power of the middle class.
-The art produced in significantly higher quantity in comparison to other countries and pre-war years was acquired for private home decoration.
+Unlike in other countries where artists depended on large commissions from the court and church, Dutch artists relied on the buying power of the middle class.
+The art produced in significantly higher quantities in comparison to other countries in pre-war years was acquired for private home decoration.
 The emphasis in Dutch artwork was in conveying understated confidence and deep trust in the family.
 The gallery titled “Faces of a New Nation” which includes a number of portraits, four of which are by Rembrandt examines the identity of the sitters and their projection of the status and strong protestant ethics.

 The historical period featured in the show looks at the nation that emerged from an extremely long and brutal religious war.
 Cherishing the peaceful time, it was common to worship in the privacy of one’s home or hidden churches.
 The gallery “Questions of Faith” introduces the works depicting various churches or allegory scenes as in Vermeer’s “Allegory of the Catholic Faith.”